Visiting Biltmore and its 250-room French Renaissance chateau is like stepping back in time.

 Begin your day at Biltmore House.
 Purchase our Audio Guide to Biltmore House (included in some hotel packages), which covers all rooms open to the public in America’s largest home.
 Be sure to check out each in-depth information stop for more details on the Vanderbilt family, Biltmore’s artwork, and life on the estate.

 Savor lunch in the Stable Café located next to Biltmore House.
 This was the original stable area for horses, and you dine in the historic box stalls that have become booths.

-In the afternoon, return to Biltmore House for your Behind-the-Scenes Upstairs – Downstairs Tour.
-Knowledgeable and friendly guides lead small groups to areas not accessible on the main tour, where you learn about the workings of this technologically advanced home plus more about the people who created the estate and lived there.
+In the afternoon, return to Biltmore House for your Biltmore House Revealed Tour.
+Knowledgeable and friendly guides lead small groups to areas not accessible on the main tour, where you learn about the Archives and unrestored rooms of Biltmore House.

 Relax at the Winery in Antler Hill Village with a complimentary wine tasting.
 This Winery was originally a dairy barn for the estate, and there’s plenty of history around every corner.

 Have an early dinner at Cedric’s Tavern and check out the archival photographs related to the family’s favorite pet – a Saint Bernard named Cedric.